SvenGroot/Ookii.CommandLine/docs/Validation.md

 # Argument validation and dependencies

-It's often necessary to validate the value of an argument beyond its type.
+It's often necessary to validate the value of an argument beyond just its type.
 For example, you may wish to make sure a string argument is not empty, or a numeric argument falls within a certain range.